ubc-library-rc/template/docs/index.md

 ~~~

 ### Table of contents
-See [In-page navigation with Table of Contents](https://pmarsceill.github.io/just-the-docs/docs/navigation-structure/#in-page-navigation-with-table-of-contents) for options to add a TOC within a page (like at the top of this page).
+See [In-Page Navigation](https://just-the-docs.com/docs/navigation/in-page/) for options to add a TOC within a page (like at the top of this page).